386th Air Expeditionary Wing: World War II

 While the unit was at Beaumont-sur-Oise, they were fully converted from the B-26 Marauder to the A-26 Invader.
 By March 1945, the 386th Bomb Group was flying Invaders in combat missions and the old B-26s had been retired stateside.

-After V-E Day, the group returned to the United States, first to Seymour Johnson AFB, then to Westover AFB where the unit was disbanded and their aircraft was dispersed.
-The 386th Bomb Group was inactivated on 7 November 1945.
+After V-E Day, the group returned to the United States, first to Seymour Johnson Field, then to Westover Field where the unit was inactivated and its aircraft was dispersed.
+The 386th was inactivated on 7 November 1945.